Those familiar with the typical Mexican Stereotypes know that the majority of them are made up and portray very little in the light of truth.

 The violent side is based on the extended history of stereotyping indigenous cultures as holding sacrifices of both people and animals.

 This leads into the cartels of Mexico also.
-This is the most dangerous and divisive stereotype of Mexican culture, as the largely Catholic country doesn’t take death lightly.
+This is the most dangerous and divisive stereotype of Mexican culture, as the largely Catholic country doesn’t take death lightly, despite media exaggerations and myths.

-Violence as a result of gang activity is largely shunned by the locals, who fight every day to end its reach.
+Violence as a result of gang activity is largely shunned by the locals, who fight every day to end its reach and protect their communities.

 Mexican Culture Myths